Hamilton-Jacobi equations from mean-field spin glasses: Introduction

 Investigations of Hamilton--Jacobi equations on the Wasserstein space of probability measures include \cite{cardaliaguet2008deterministic,cardaliaguet2010notes,cardaliaguet2012differential,gangbo2008hamilton,ambrosio2014class,gangbo2014optimal,gangbo2019differentiability}.
 There are mainly three notions of differentiability considered in these works.
 Let $\cP_2(\R^d)$ be the $2$-Wasserstein space of probability measures on $\R^d$ for some $d\in\N$.
 The first way to make sense of differentiability is through defining the tangent space at each $\varrho\in\cP_2(\R^d)$ by analogy to differential manifolds.
 The tangent space at $\varrho$ is the closure of $\{\nabla\phi:\phi\in C^\infty_\mathrm{c}(\R^d)\}$ in $L^2(\R^d,\varrho)$.
-We refer to \cite{ambrosio2005gradient} for more details.
+We refer to \cite{ambrosio2005gradient} \rv{for this notion of differentiability; to~\cite{fenkur} for the first use of mass transport to study such equations; and to~\cite{feng2012hamilton} for the well-posedness of such equations along this consideration}.
 The second one, more extrinsic, starts by extending any function $g:\cP_2(\R^d)\to\R$ through defining $G: L^2(\Omega,\P) \to\R$ by $G[X]=g(\Law(X))$ for every $\R^d$-valued random variable $X\in L^2(\Omega,\P)$ on some nice probability space $(\Omega,\P)$.
 Then, one can make sense of the differentiability of $g$ via the Fr\'echet differentiability of $G$.
 One issue is that two different random variables may have the same law, which leads to the situation where $\varrho,\vartheta$ can be ``lifted'' to $X,Y$, respectively, while $X$ and $Y$ are not optimally coupled.
 Namely, the $L^2$ norm of $X-Y$ is not equal to the metric distance between $\varrho$ and~$\vartheta$.
 Another issue is the lack of a canonical choice of $\Omega$.
 For details, we refer to \cite{cardaliaguet2010notes,gangbo2019differentiability}.
 The third notion is based on viewing $\cP_2(\R^d)$ as a geodesic metric space.
 Denoting by $\metric_2$ the $2$-Wasserstein metric, for any $g:\cP_2(\R^d)\to\R$, one can define the slope of $g$ at $\varrho$ by $|\nabla g|=\limsup_{\vartheta\to\varrho}\frac{|g(\vartheta)-g(\varrho)|}{\metric_2(\vartheta,\varrho)}$.
 Then, one can study equations involving slopes.
 This notion was considered in \cite{ambrosio2014class}.